 Common standards for record keeping are being introduced across the NHS and social care, and it’s important that nurses help to shape them, so they work for you, and for patients.
 Join our stakeholder advisory group.

 This theme highlights health and morale of the workforce.
 A positive working environment benefits staff and patients.
 Creating the best possible working conditions for nursing staff enables them to deliver the highest standards of patient care.

-This is a unique event which will reflect on the past 100 years of nursing and help plan for the next 100, while celebrating the RCN’s centenary.
+The RCN International Centenary Conference is a unique international nursing event which will reflect on the past 100 years of nursing and help plan for the next 100, whilst celebrating the RCN’s centenary.